-The results of the DM test suggest that the forecasts generated with the DFM and with the BE statistically beat (in terms of accuracy) those obtained with the PCA2, but with inconclusive results with respect to the AR and the PCA1.
-Although there are no statistically significant differences between the forecast errors of the BE and those of the DFM, there are between the average of BE and the DFM.
+The results of the DM test suggest that the forecasts generated with the DFM and with the BE models were more accurate than those obtained with the PCA2 model, but with inconclusive results with respect to the AR and the PCA1 models.
+Although there are no statistically significant differences between the forecast errors of the BE models and those of the DFM, there are significant differences between the forecasts of the average of BE models and the DFM.

-Moreover, I find that the forecasts offered by this average of BE are more accurate than those obtained with the mean or median of all the models.
-Indeed, those forecasts obtained the smallest MSE (MSE=0.026), which implies that, in general terms, it is obtained an error of 14 hundredths from the seasonally adjusted quarterly GDP growth observed (Table 5).
-Based on these results, I conclude that the average of the BE is the best predictor of quarterly GDP among the analyzed models.
+Moreover, I find that the forecasts using this average of BE models are more accurate than those obtained with the mean or median of all the models.
+Indeed, those forecasts obtained the smallest MSE (MSE=0.026), which implies an error of 14 hundredths compared to the observed seasonally adjusted quarterly GDP growth (Table 5).
+Based on these results, I conclude that the average of the BE models is the best predictor of quarterly GDP of the models analyzed.